contact us at [email protected]

 Signed and dated by Lloyd Loar on March 31st 1924

-Body: Birch back, has Virzi Tone Producer
+Body: Birch back, with Virzi Tone Producer fitted

 Images courtesy of Gary